What the Shell

 5. Who We Share Data With

 We use a small number of service providers (“processors” under GDPR) to operate the game.
-We have or are in the process of executing data processing agreements (DPAs / Standard Contractual Clauses) with each of them.
+We have data processing agreements (DPAs / Standard Contractual Clauses) in place with each of them.

 ProviderPurpose